deya-eldeen/blog/_posts/post/2021-11-14-swift-variables-and-constants.md

   - "Objective-C"
 ---

 In every programming language, the ability to store and manage data is fundamental.
-In `Swift`, the distinction between variables and constants is both clear and essential, influencing how you write and optimize your code.
+In Swift, the distinction between variables and constants is both clear and essential, influencing how you write and optimize your code.
 <!--more-->

-This blog post explores the concepts of mutability in `Swift`, comparing them to `Objective-C`, and discussing the broader implications of mutability in programming.
+This blog post explores the concepts of mutability in Swift, comparing them to Objective-C, and discussing the broader implications of mutability in programming.

 {%
  include centered-image.html